ToxicFrog/doom-mods/gun-bonsai/README.md

 ### Doesn't this make the player a *lot* more powerful?

 Yes, especially since I've generally tried to err on the side of upgrades being too powerful rather than too weak.
-I recommend playing it on a higher difficulty than you're normally comfortable with, and/or pairing it with mods that make things more difficult in general like [Champions](FIXME), [Colourful Hell](FIXME), [Legendoom Lite](FIXME), or (MetaDoom)[FIXME].
+I recommend playing it on a higher difficulty than you're normally comfortable with, and/or pairing it with mods that make things more difficult in general like [Champions](https://forum.zdoom.org/viewtopic.php?t=60456), [Colourful Hell](https://forum.zdoom.org/viewtopic.php?t=47980), [Legendoom Lite](https://forum.zdoom.org/viewtopic.php?t=51035), or [MetaDoom](https://forum.zdoom.org/viewtopic.php?t=53010).

 ### Can I use parts of this in my mod?